Being a Friend of More or Less

 2016 Christmas puzzle – I went into the studio to set a puzzle about 'flippable dates' for the Christmas quiz edition.

 2014 The daughter of a listener in Derbyshire asked: What was the chance of Charlie winning a golden ticket from Willy Wonka? – I went to her primary school, and explained the maths behind golden tickets to a class of ten year olds.
-(By fortunate coincidence I was already on holiday in Derbyshire that week).
+(By lucky coincidence I was already on holiday in Derbyshire that week).

 2013 How many living descendants does Richard III have? – When Richard III bones were unearthed in Leicester, a group of ‘descendants’ claimed he should be buried in York.
 I did the maths to show that vast numbers of the public are equally related to King Richard, so (we?) should have our say too.
 This story was cited as evidence by the pro-Leicester camp, and I'm pleased to say they won.